Livestock carrier: Sizes and capacities

 The limiting factors on ship size are complex.
 Bigger vessels can achieve economies of scale in their operations but also require more extensive port facilities to handle the larger numbers of livestock likely to be loaded or discharged.

 Typically, livestock carriers carry more crew members than conventional cargo ships of a similar size, with experienced stockmen an essential part of the crew.
 The total number of stockmen required depends on the number of animals and also factors such as the arrangement of the livestock pens and the extent of automated systems installed for feeding and watering.

 During the last three decades of the twentieth century, there was a progressive trend towards large vessels carrying greater numbers of animals in pursuit of economies of scale.
 Prior to that, a significant limitation had been fresh water storage capacity on ships; to maintain condition, average-sized cattle require at least forty litres of water per head, per day, with sheep requiring less- at least four litres per head, per day.
 Developments in water production technology (salt water evaporators or reverse-osmosis systems) have led to livestock carriers with equipment capable of producing up to 600 tonnes (600,000 litres) of fresh water per day.

 Sheep and cattle also require fodder amounting to at least 2% of their body weight per day.
 Livestock carriers are required to carry sufficient feedstuffs for the maximum length of the voyage, as well as adequate reserves for emergencies.

 Medium-sized vessels with capacity for about 30,000 to 40,000 sheep (or 3000 to 4000 head of cattle) are a common size for this type of ship.
 However, during the last two decades of the twentieth century, there were a small number of sheep carriers which had capacity for 130,000 sheep.

 There were at least two other large livestock carriers which specialised in combined cargoes of cattle and sheep.
 One had capacity for about 7,000 cattle and 70,000 sheep and the other could carry 14,000 cattle and 20,000 sheep.

 In 2007 the livestock carrier Deneb Prima was loading cargoes amounting to 20,000 cattle and 2000 sheep.
+In 2008, the Stella Deneb was reported to have loaded over 23,000 head of cattle.

 The numbers detailed above are only general indications.
 The space allocated to animals on livestock carriers is officially regulated according to their size and weight ranges.
 Larger and heavier animals are allocated proportionately more space per head.